 - Species and Sites

 Introduction to our surveys and how you can help

 with wildlife recording in Norfolk

 Following the great work undertaken by Norfolk Wildlife Trust, through their 'Natural Connections' public surveys, NBIS has continued the same spirit of public engagement.
-NBIS has now held several public wildlife surveys (below) - these have so far been really successful in involving local people in wildlife recording.
+NBIS has now held several public wildlife surveys, bioblitzes and species of the the month surveys (below) - these have so far been really successful in involving local people in wildlife recording.

 Photo: Silver studded blue (Graham cresswell); Overstrand soft cliffs (Andrew Whitehouse); Salthouse Heath Heather (G. Cresswell).

 The first survey (Glow-worm) generated 160 new records (sites) - this compared to only 60 before the survey!!!

 The records received are vital for the core work of NBIS; all our wildlife surveys inform biodiversity conservation in Norfolk..........SO YOUR RECORDS REALLY COUNT.